roman-milk/roman-milk.github.io/another-cheating-wife-story.md

+===

- ****** Another Cheating Wife Story ****** byGotBacon© The front door opens and both kids walk in.
+The front door opens and both kids walk in.
 They pass by the kitchen and go straight to their rooms.
 Ten minutes later Kevin walks into the kitchen.
 He opens the cabinet under the sink and pulls out a box of trash bags.
 He gives me a cold look and goes back to his room.
 I jump up and follow him.

  "Kevin, what are you doing."